5-VED/5-VED/README.md

 ## Core Strengths

 ### Backend Development Excellence
-- **API Development:** Expert in designing and implementing RESTful APIs with Node.js and Express.js
+- **API Development:** Expert in designing and implementing RESTful APIs and GraphQL endpoints with Node.js, Express.js, and Hapi.js
-- **Database Proficiency:** Strong experience with MongoDB, PostgreSQL, MySQL, and Redis for various use cases
+- **Database Proficiency:** Strong experience with MongoDB, PostgreSQL, MySQL, Redis, and Sequelize ORM for various use cases
 - **TypeScript Mastery:** Deep expertise in TypeScript for type-safe, maintainable backend applications
 - **Authentication & Security:** Proficient in implementing JWT-based authentication and security best practices